GFDRR/rdl-doc/docs/loss.md

 The dataset also summarises the exposure and hazard types to which the losses relate, independent of those links.

 Enumerated types provide consistent categories for referencing losses as:
-- Component: Buildings, Contents, Direct Damage to other Asset, or Business Interruption
+- Category: Buildings, Contents, Direct Damage to other Asset, or Business Interruption
 - Frequency: Return Period, Probability of exceedance, or Rate of exceedance
 - Loss type: Ground Up (economic) or Insured
 - Metric: Annual average loss, Annual average loss ratio, or Probable maximum loss.